Are you worried about wildfire smoke seeping into your home?

 Because not all air purifiers are designed the same way and each one varies in its effectiveness against smoke.

-When you’re looking to buy an air purifier for reducing wildfire smoke there are two key features you need to look for:
+When you’re looking to buy an air purifier for fire smoke there are two key features you need to look for:

 - True HEPA filter